Frequently Asked Questions by Externship Sites

 Is the externship site responsible for providing training rooms/space?

-Externship sites will need to provide a conference room or exam room four hours every two weeks for skills training and two hours every week for synchronous sessions.
+Externship sites need to provide a conference room or exam room for skills practice and coaching two hours a week or four hours every two weeks, and one hour every week for synchronous sessions.

 Who is responsible for the performance and actions of the student in the clinic?

-What are the qualifications of the NIMAA externship site leader?
+What are the qualifications of the NIMAA Program Coordinator at an externship site?

 The liaison to NIMAA needs to be an individual who is in an upper management position, such as an operations person, nurse manager, or a provider.
 The person should be in daily communication with senior MAs (i.e. preceptors).
-It is important for the NIMAA site leader to have frequent communication with NIMAA.
+It is important for the NIMAA Program Coordinator to have frequent communication with NIMAA.

 Who should be the preceptors?